 Kate is a complete crack up to watch.
 She is so alert, curious and smart.
 She seems to be seeing the world a bit differently than others.
 Although her coloring is pretty standard for a game hen, she is one of the few hens who actually has spurs like a male.
 We love that she is different and can show kids that being different can be a strength.
 You don’t have to be like everyone else to be loved and valued.

-Patty was rescued from a slaughterhouse when she was only a few weeks old.
-She was so small and light that she managed to hold onto her cage when it was emptied.
-There she hid for a whole day until some wonderful people found her during a vigil.
-They convinced security to let them keep Patty, and brought her to the farm.
-Now she spends her days in safety and sunshine, taking dust baths and eating vegetables from the garden.
-Patty teaches visitors at the farm about the evils of factory farming, and gives hope to animal activists and rescuers.
+Patty was rescued from a slaughterhouse when he was only a few weeks old.
+He was so small that he managed to cling inside the carrying crate when the rest of the baby chickens inside were dumped into the killing chute.
+He was trapped in that crate for at least 24 hours without food or water when the rescuers spotted him.
+They convinced security to let them keep Patty, and they brought him to the farm.
+Now he spends his days in safety and sunshine, taking dust baths and eating vegetables from the garden.
+Patty teaches visitors at the farm about the horrors of factory farming, and gives hope to animal activists and rescuers.
 Will you help sponsor this this beautiful animal ambassador?

 Pink is one of our little old lady hens.
 When she first arrived, her feathers were a mess, her feet showed her age and her beak was broken.
 But with good food, sunshine and love, this girl is blooming again.
 Her feathers are perfect and she has a spring in her step.
 She is in love with Prince Henry, the young rooster and they sit together on a regular basis.
 Does that make her a cougar-hen?
 Pink’s beak may always be broken but at least her heart has mended.